notwaldorf/notwaldorf.github.com/_posts/2017-07-26-polymer-pwa-checklist.markdown

 Remove the `lint` rule if you don't want to lint your code.
 Check the CLI's [docs](https://github.com/Polymer/polymer-cli) or Polymer shop-app's [polymer.json](https://github.com/Polymer/shop/blob/master/polymer.json) for more inspiration.
-If you don't plan on conditionally serving different bundles to different browsers, you can also remove all but the `es6-bundled` presets.
+If you don't plan on conditionally serving different bundles to different browsers (ahem, IE11), you can also remove the `es5` preset.

 Once you have that, run `polymer build`, and start serving out of your `build/es6-bundled` directory.
 Eventually, this will be the directory you'll actually serve out, so